meleyal/generative-music-with-javascript/website/docs/music/notes.md

 ## Learning

-TODO: Mention that these functions are part of `gen`, and we'll use them going forward.
+TODO: Mention that these functions are part of Tuplet, and we'll use them going forward.